 Snapper Grouper Plan Amendment 46

-In March 2018, the Council directed staff to split the amendment again, retaining actions on recreational permitting and reporting in Amendment 46.
-Other actions will be addressed in a framework amendment (Regulatory Amendment 29).
+In March 2018, the Council directed staff to retain actions on recreational permitting and reporting in Amendment 46 and develop the remainder of the actions (best fishing practices and powerhead regulations) in a framework amendment (Regulatory Amendment 29).

 GET INVOLVED –